 Get the ultimate foundation in Adobe Photoshop CC, in this update to the flagship series Photoshop One-on-One.
 Deke takes you on a personalized tour of the basic tools and techniques that lie behind great images and graphic design, while keeping you up to speed with the newest features offered with Creative Cloud.
 Learn to open images from multiple sources, get around the panels and menus, and work with layers—the feature that allows you to perform masking, combine effects, and perform other edits nondestructively.
 Then Deke shows how to perform important editing tasks, such as cropping and straightening images, adjusting the luminance of your image, correcting color imbalances and enhancing color creatively, and finally, retouching and healing.

 In this movie, I'll show you how to increase the color intensity as well as the brightness of a person's irises.
-And along the way I'll show you a great trick for selecting eyes.
-And I'm going to start things off by, of course, making sure the retouch layer is selected.
-And then I'll switch over to the Sponge tool, which not only allows you to desaturate colors but you can increase your saturation as well.
+And along the way, I'll show you a great trick for selecting eyes.
+Now I'm going to start things off by, of course, making sure the Retouch layer is selected.
+And then I'll switch over to the Sponge tool, which not only allows you to desaturate colors, but you can increase their saturation as well.
 Go ahead and switch the mode from Desaturate to Saturate.
-And then I'll press the Escape key so the modes no longer active here on the PC, and I'll press the 5 key in order to increase the Flow value to 50%.
+And then I'll press the escape key, so the modes are no longer active here in the PC, and I'll press the five key in order to increase the flow value to 50%.

 Access exercise files from a button right under the course name.